Integrative Health and Healing

 The American Holistic Nurses Credentialing Corporation (AHNCC) offers a certification exam which confers certification as American Holistic Nurse, Board Certified (AHN-BC).
 This is offered through the AHNCC.

 The Advanced Practice Registered Nurse designation is not used for the Integrative Health and Healing DNP graduate.
 This designation is reserved for advanced practice nurses prepared as certified nurse specialists, nurse midwifes, nurse practitioners and nurse anesthetists, recognizing their ability to prescribe pharmaceuticals.
-This is not the focus of the integrative health DNP program.
+This is not the focus of the integrative health and healing DNP program.